Atorvastatin: Cardiovascular disease

 A 2014 meta-analysis showed high-dose statin therapy was significantly superior compared to moderate or low-intensity statin therapy in reducing plaque volume in people with acute coronary syndrome.
 The SATURN trial, which compared the effects of high-dose atorvastatin and rosuvastatin, also confirmed these findings.

 Kidney disease

-Atorvastatin may have modest renal protective effects at higher daily oral doses, as shown by a slowed progression or maintenance of the estimated glomerular filtration rate (eGFR) and a reduction in urinary protein excretion.
+Atorvastatin may have modest renal protective effects, such as reducing protein in the urine, but current evidence has not shown that it prevents progression to kidney failure.